 Owning a successful business does not just happen.
 For the savvy business owner, it takes a lot of planning to get things up and running smoothly.
-In fact, even though the day to day operations can be a handful for most owners, it is important that there is still planning that goes into protecting the future welfare of the business.
+In fact, even though the day-to-day operations can be a handful for most owners, it is important that there is still planning that goes into assuring the future welfare of the business.

-One of the most important is preparing the operations for business continuity when disaster strikes.
+Having said that, one of the most important things a business can do is prepare operations for business continuity when disaster strikes.
 This involves creating a plan of action to ensure the continuity of business operations in the event of a natural or man-made disaster.
 Typically, this plan includes strategies for utilizing DRAAS (Disaster Recovery as a Service) recovery, ensuring that data and systems are backed up, and developing an emergency communications plan.

 That being said, before you get started with devising a plan for your organization, it is important that you define what business continuity actually means.
 This is because business continuity refers to your operation continuing to function with the use of minimal resources.
 For instance, not all services will be back to a fully staffed operation but may only have a minimal staff that’s intended to keep only the critical services running effectively.
 Therefore, once your organization has identified the scope of this plan, you can then begin the process of devising what needs to be done.
 When you begin to write your plan, you need to make sure that you never think about what must be covered.
 Typically, this type of comprehensive plan will consist of documenting the 5 critical components provided for you below.